jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 sh pg-start.sh

-echo 'View page at http://localhost:<port number>/' echo 'If you are developing this app in the host environment,' echo 'the port number is 3000.' echo 'If you are using Docker or Vagrant,' echo 'the port number may be something else.' echo 'If the host machine of your Docker container is OS X or Windows,' echo 'you may need to replace "localhost" with a' echo 'numerical IP address (the one used by Docker Machine).'
+echo 'View page at http://localhost:3000/' echo 'If you are using Docker or Vagrant,' echo 'the port number may be something else.' echo 'If you are using Docker Machine,' echo 'replace "localhost" with a numerical' echo 'IP address (probably 192.168.99.100).'

 echo '-----------------------'
 echo 'rails server -b 0.0.0.0'